cgxarrie-go/pr-cli/README.md

 - prq list --option d : Lists all PR in status Active in all the repositories found in the current directory tree
 - prq list --option c : Lists all PR in status Active in all the repositories in config remotes

+- prq list --filter frank : Lists all PR in status Active in the repository in the current directory with the word frank in the title, authoror status

 ### Create PR commands
 - prq create : creates a draft PR from current branch to default destination brnach with default title